-Scalability and Overcommitment Concerning the performance behavior when scaling up and overcommitting, respectively, for VMware ESX 4.0 we observe a similar trend to the one on Citrix XenServer 5.5 (see Figure 6).
-Figure 7 shows this trend for the overcommitment scenario.
+Scalability and Overcommitment Concerning the performance behavior of VMware ESX 4.0 when scaling up and overcommitting, respectively, we observe a similar trend to the one on Citrix XenServer 5.5.
+Figure 6 shows this trend for the overcommitment scenario.
 As one can see, both platforms behave similarly.
 The results for scalability are similar with VMware ESX 4.0 performing slightly better.
 Another observation was that on VMware ESX 4.0, using core affinity did not result in any performance improvements.
-This indicates an improved hypervisor scheduling strategy which takes care of multicore environments and the cache and core effects observed in Section 3.
+This indicates an improved hypervisor scheduling strategy which takes care of multicore environments and the cache and core effects observed in Section 2.5.